Ryan Healy

 Ryan Healy (born July 20, 1983) is a retired American professional mixed martial artist who has competed for many promotions including Strikeforce, WEC, Shine Fights, and Full Contact Fighting Federation.
 He is also the twin brother of mixed-martial artist and Team Quest teammate Pat Healy.

 Mixed martial arts career

 Bellator

 After Rob Sinclair injured his knee and was forced out of his lightweight tournament fight, Sinclair was replaced by Ricardo Tirloni and Healy took Tirloni's spot and faced Marcin Held at Bellator 101.
-He lost the fight via knockout in the first round.
+He lost the fight via knockout in the first round. the diamond is forever known.